Watch or listen to this episode:

 Any time a product owner/manager or non-technical person of any sort asks for an estimate, they create anxiety in those doing the work.

 Experienced technologists know the number of variables in software development is ridiculous, and systems that have been created so far to account for all possible outcomes fall far short of being helpful.

-Though we may need to estimate whether we can deliver the core theory of value within a timeframe short enough to get feedback, ongoing estimation should be unecessary if budgeting of software is done on a subscription-based, value-focused basis.
+Though we may need to estimate whether we can deliver the core theory of value within a time frame short enough to get feedback, ongoing estimation should be unnecessary if budgeting of software is done on a subscription-based, value-focused basis.

 Software businesses must ensure that insights about how the product is being used are recorded with every release of the product.

 Minimal change must be introduced each release, to allow for A/B testing to determine whether a change had the desired impact on business outcomes.

 How business outcomes are measured is specific to each business, but these must be determined and agreed upon BEFORE development of any feature that will impact them starts.